openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Add a Post, Response, or Comment
 ************************************

-.. this section is likely to be more interesting and valuable when we add the discussion vs. question differentiation

 ================================
 Add a Post
 ================================

-To make sure that other students and the course team can find and respond to your posts, try to add your posts to the most appropriate topic.
+To make sure that other students and the course team can find and respond to your post, try to characterize the post with the right type and add your post to the most appropriate topic.

 Add a Post to a Content-Specific Discussion Topic
 **************************************************